fanesca

 There is a lot of tradition and symbology linked to this mouth-watering soup.

-• The 12 different ingredients are representing the 12 disciples of Jesus Christ.
+• The 12 different ingredients represent the 12 disciples of Jesus Christ.

 • The fish represents Our Savior Jesus Christ.

 • It is eaten during Lent, a period when Catholics in America will abstain from eating any meat.
-Thus, the use of grains and milk as the main source of protein.
+Thus, the use of grains and milk is the main source of protein.

 This soup which is rich per se, is, in addition, garnished with fried plantains, flour empanadas, and hard-boiled eggs, just as you can see in the picture below.